RomanchenkoAS/Spellcheck/README.md

 # Spellcheck
-- A spellcheker program with no GUI implemented in C for the fastest operating speed
+- A spellcheker program with no GUI implemented in C for the fastest operating speed.
 - Usage: Usage: ./speller [DICTIONARY] text
 - There are tools for measuring operating speed, but avaliable only on linux, since they require <sys/resource.h>.
 They are commented-out by default in speller.c
 - Example output for Tolstoy's "War and peace"